 How To Extend Your SSD Life

-If you are noticing signs your SSD is about to fail, or if you’ve owned it for over 5 years, which is its normal life expectancy, the best thing to do is to replace it ASAP.
+By the time you notice signs that your SSD is failing, or if you’ve owned it for over 5 years, which is its normal life expectancy, the best thing to do is to replace it ASAP.
 Meanwhile, there are a few ways you can extend its lifespan until you are ready to replace it.